CarlijnQuik/File-Manager-App/PROCESS.md

 - Tried all morning to enable the user to only log in once, which worked in the end but still buggy
 - Enabled user to log in once, but now the "create file" button is not working, probably because the api client is in another fragment
 - Creating files works again with the floating action button in the file fragment
+- Trying to get the search function right, still struggling with retaining the signed in user and his or her files

 *Week 4*
 TODO list;